jeffmt/sakila/README.md

 # Notes

+The left sidebar will have links to the login, logout, movie, movie star and customer pages.

+You will not see the links to or be able to access the logout and customer pages without logging in.
+You will also not be able to add or edit movies, or add, edit or delete movie stars without logging in.
+You will be redirected to the login page if you try to perform these actions not logged in.

-To login to the application, click the 'Staff Login' link and use the username 'Mike' or 'Jon' and the password 'secretpassword'.
-You will need to be logged in to access the Customers page, and to perform creation, modification and deletion of movies and movie stars.
+To login, click the 'Staff Login' link and use the username 'Mike' or 'Jon' and the password 'secretpassword'.
+Once logged in, you will see the 'Staff Login' link replaced by a greeting.

+To add movies and movie stars, click the 'Add...' link at the top of the page.

+To edit movies and movie stars, click the movie title or movie star's name for that record.

+To delete a movie star, click the 'Delete' link on the right of the record row.
+The 'Delete' link will not show if the movie star stars in any movies, so you must first edit the record and deselect his/her movies beforehand.

+The functionality to delete movies has not been implemented yet.

+The listing of movies, movie stars and customers can be sorted by clicking on a clickable column header.

 # Author
 Jeff T